-The compete proteins are going to be the ones that have essential or indispensable amino acids in the levels that are good enough for normal growth and boy weight maintenance. indispensable amino acids again, are the ones we are not able to produce.
+The competing proteins will be those with essential or indispensable amino acids in the levels that are good enough for normal growth and boy weight maintenance.
+Indispensable amino acids, again, are the ones we cannot produce.

-Incomplete proteins are going to be proteins that do not have at least one of the indispensable amino acids. this deficiency makes a condition that is limiting, and adversely affects the growth and development rates.
+Incomplete proteins will be proteins that do not have at least one of the indispensable amino acids.
+This deficiency creates a limiting condition, adversely affecting growth and development rates.

 Protein Efficiency Ratio

-This is another way to find the quality of some protein.
+This is another way to find the quality of some proteins.
 The PER is calculated with lab animals.
-It refers t the weight gained and the amount of protein that is taken in. an example is looking at casein protein.
+It refers t the weight gained and the amount of protein taken in. an example is casein protein.
 Here we see a PER of 2.86, showing that for every 2.86 grams of weight taken on, it only takes 1 gram of the casein protein.

-The main criticism with this PER method is that it looks at testing on animals and not humans, so it must be somewhat off.
+The main criticism of this PER method is that it looks at testing on animals and not humans, so it must be somewhat off.

 Net Protein Utilization

-This is calculated by measuring someone’s nitrogen intake from amino acids and then having a comparison of the nitrogen put out by the body and seeing how much is needed to balance those two levels.
+This is calculated by measuring someone’s nitrogen intake from amino acids, comparing the nitrogen put out by the body, and seeing how much is needed to balance those two levels.

 These have not been entirely standardized, but there is one method that scientists prefer most.
 The general formula is nitrogen retained divided by the absorbed nitrogen and then multiplied by 100.
 This gets you the BV.

-It does not actually show the fat of the amino acids on the body, just the use of nitrogen and nothing else.
+It does not actually show the fat of the amino acids on the body, just using nitrogen and nothing else.
 So, it is not a favorite for assessing proteins and amino acids.